 To all Weekday Childcare Directors and Pastors,

-On behalf of Bishop Mueller and the Arkansas Conference Cabinet, I am writing to you who demonstrate a great love for children and their families, to you who understand deeply the importance of weekday childcare services for your community, to you who struggle daily with difficult and weighty decisions due to the COVID-19 pandemic.
+On behalf of the Arkansas Conference Cabinet, I am writing to you who demonstrate a great love for children and their families, to you who understand deeply the importance of weekday childcare services for your community, to you who struggle daily with difficult and weighty decisions due to the COVID-19 pandemic.
 Weeks ago many of you made the difficult decision to close and a few of you made the difficult decision to remain open.
 All of you have done your best in trying times, and for that I am grateful.

 For those of you whose weekday childcare ministry is currently closed, it is now time – indeed, it is past time – to begin the even more difficult task of deciding how and when to reopen.
 While we cannot make these decisions for you, we do offer the following guidelines that I hope you will read and follow carefully.
 They are strict and demanding, but the precious children in your care deserve nothing less, and I am confident that your own love for them will demand even more.